nh-server/switch-guide/docs/user_guide/modchip/index.md

 ???
 "Frequently Asked Questions about this page"
       **Q: Can you provide more information about modchip firmwares, specifically regarding their impact on the boot process and the ability to bypass the sdloader?** <br>
+      A: Modchip firmwares indirectly determine the functionality of your system.
+Modern modchips (such as Picofly) typically have firmware flashed to them that support all hardware configurations (namely eMMC brands like Hynix, Samsung and Toshiba) "out-of-the-box" and also allow you to bypass `sdloader`.
+If this is not the case however, flashing the firmware manually is required by opening up the Switch and using the USB debug port that comes with the modchip to flash the modchip directly.
+This is especially required in the cases where the eMMC brand is not supported, as your Switch wouldn't boot whatsoever and the modchip would be stuck while trying to glitch/train and write its payload to the `BOOT0` partition of the internal storage.

       **Q: Can you further explain the concept of running homebrew "over a title" and why it allows for higher resource allocation?** <br>
       A: The default way to run homebrew within Atmosphère is via the Album applet on the HOME Menu.
 However, applets have significantly less resources compared to full applications, and homebrew tools often run into constraints with these limits.
 By holding a button while launching normal apps while in CFW, you can load the Homebrew menu in their stead with full resources.

       **Q: What makes Picofly the only supported modchip, and what are the potential risks associated with installing a modchip on your Switch without proper experience?** <br>
-      A: Other "commercial" modchips have dubious origins, or were manufactured by [established illegal piracy groups](https://www.justice.gov/opa/pr/two-members-notorious-videogame-piracy-group-team-xecuter-custody) that have no place in the homebrew community.
+      A: Picofly is a fully open-source modchip, from the firmware to the RP2040 microcontroller it uses.
+Other "commercial" modchips have dubious origins, or were manufactured by [established illegal piracy groups](https://www.justice.gov/opa/pr/two-members-notorious-videogame-piracy-group-team-xecuter-custody) that have no place in the homebrew community.
 For the safety of your console and to respect the law of where NH Server is based, we will not assist with sourcing these types of modchips.